Skip to content

 Nanomedicines have enormous potential to become the dominant medicines of the future.

-The NanoMedicines Innovation Network (NMIN) is uniquely poised to reap this potential by building on the substantial achievements of Canadian scientists and entrepreneurs in nanomedicine.
+The NanoMedicines Innovation Network (NMIN) was uniquely poised to reap this potential by building on the substantial achievements of Canadian scientists and entrepreneurs in nanomedicine.

 NMIN researchers played material roles in the development of five of the 13 nanomedicines approved for systemic use by US FDA, Health Canada, and European EMA regulatory agencies, and they have established a vibrant nanomedicines R&D industry in Canada, consisting of over 20 companies with over 500 employees.
 These achievements allow Canada to claim the best record, worldwide, for the development of clinically approved nanomedicines.